top of page

 Mr. Myers relocated to Atlanta in 2002 and spent six years focusing on litigation and corporate counseling, including at Paul Hastings LLP.
 He litigated complex, multi-jurisdictional disputes on behalf of corporations and their boards of directors, including shareholder class actions and derivative lawsuits, fiduciary claims, SEC and regulatory investigations, and business and commercial disputes.

 Mr. Myers has practiced as a solo and co-counsel practitioner since 2014.
 He takes pleasure in working with clients, witnesses, and experts from diverse backgrounds.
+His wife and three children are the light of his life.

 REPRESENTATIVE ENGAGEMENTS